 ‘Why don’t you eat your meal?
 These duck and figs are delicious,’ he takes one of the baked figs and offers to Harmachis.
 ‘Try it.
 Don’t upset your pharaoh even more.’

 ‘I’ll do everything to please you, my king,’ he whispers barely audible, taking a fig from the pharaoh’s hands with his lips and licking king’s fingers.

 ‘Leave us alone,’ he orders loudly to everybody, waving to slaves and musicians.

 One by one, the servants leave the chamber.
 Ineni is puffing disapprovingly, but doesn’t move from his low couch.

-‘You’ve heard me, the Great Vizier,’ the king doesn’t even look at Ineni, he stares at the young charioteer like a snake at a rabbit, being amazed by his eyes which are blue like a lapis lazuli, by his golden hair, by his big lips…
+‘You’ve heard me, Great Vizier,’ the king doesn’t even look at Ineni, he stares at the young charioteer like a snake at a rabbit, being amazed by his eyes which are blue like lapis lazuli, by his golden hair, by his big lips…

 (The last part of the Firth Papyrus is ripped off which makes it unreadable.)

 I’m sitting on a low bench together with two other scribes and watching the pharaoh, reinstating the priest of Sobek in his duties.

 Hapuseneb is on his knees in front of my brother, his Chief of security and Ineni, the Great Vizier.
 His body is shaking under the long white robe, all his jewelleries were taken from him in the first day of his home arrest and given to the king’s treasury, and his shaved head is covered by ashes in a tribute of grief and obedience.

 ‘His Majesty the king, shall he live forever, honours you with his forgiveness,’ Ineni proclaims loudly, and the scribes starts to scratch on their papyri, trying not to miss anything.